m24ih/m24ih/README.md

 My name is Melih and I'm a computer engineering student. 💻 📚 👨🏻‍🎓

-- 🌱 I’m currently learning Java and FullStack Web Developing.
+- 🌱 I’m currently learning Java Spring Boot and Python Data Science.

 - ⚡ Fun fact: I'm nerd about all Sci-fi things.